filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/ipc-agent/index.md

 The IPC agent runs as a foreground daemon process that spawns a new JSON RPC server to interact with it, and all the processes to automatically handle checkpoints and the execution of cross-net messages for the subnets our agent is participating in.
 The agent determines the list of subnets it should interact with from its config file.

 Alternatively, the agent can also be used as a CLI to interact with IPC.
-Under the hood, this cli sends new commands to the RPC server of the daemon.
+Under the hood, this CLI sends new commands to the RPC server of the daemon.
 To run the IPC agent daemon you can run:

 ```shell
 ./bin/ipc-agent daemon